 Students may begin earning service hours June 1 for the upcoming school year.
-Students may select their own community service projects and may earn community service hours through services in approved on campus and off-campus activities.
+Students may select their own community service projects and may earn community service hours through services in approved on-campus and off-campus activities.
 HCS will partner with local community organizations to develop service opportunities.
 HCS clubs and organizations will provide service-oriented projects and supervised off campus activities.
 Students will be encouraged to select community service opportunities that will be meaningful experiences in a supervised and safe environment.
-Project Documentation forms must be submitted and approved in order to receive service hours credit.
+Project documentation forms must be submitted and approved in order to receive service hours credit.
 Hours will be awarded as follows:

-- 1. One hour will be credited to each student who serves one hour with any HCS partner agency or any community service organization approved in advance by the Student Community Service Program coordinator. - 2.
-One hour will be credited to each student who serves one hour in an approved on-campus service.
-Students may earn no more than four hours each year from such activities. - 3.
-Any day long (minimum of six hours) ministry activity associated with a student's church will be credited as two hours for that day. - 4.
-Students may earn credit by participating in short-term mission trips (i.e., one to two weeks in duration).
-Student will be credited with two hours for each day of the mission trip, subject to a maximum number per trip.
-Because students must earn their hours through a variety of community service opportunities, students may earn only a maximum of six hours from mission trips. - 5.
-Credit hours for community service opportunities not specifically addressed above will be approved by the Student Community Service Coordinator on a case-by-case basis.
+- One hour will be credited to each student who serves one hour with any HCS partner agency or any community service organization approved in advance by the Student Community Service Program coordinator. - One hour will be credited to each student who serves one hour in an approved on-campus service.
+Students may earn no more than four hours each year from such activities. - Any day-long (minimum of six hours) ministry activity associated with a student's church will be credited as two hours for that day. - Students may earn credit by participating in short-term mission trips (i.e., one to two weeks in duration).
+Students will be credited with two hours for each day of the mission trip, subject to a 6-hour maximum per trip.
+Because students must earn their hours through a variety of community service opportunities, students may earn a maximum of 6 hours for mission trips. - Credit hours for community service opportunities not specifically addressed above will be approved by the Student Community Service coordinator on a case-by-case basis.

-All service hours will be approved, authenticated, and documented on forms provided by HCS.
-Students should contact the Student Community Service Program Coordinator for additional information and forms.
+All service hours must be approved, authenticated, and documented on forms provided by HCS.
+Students should contact the counselor for additional information and forms.